PetrosIbrah/iStream/README.md

 # What is iStream?
-iStream is a Server-Client Java project that using a secure connection TLS/SSL with encryption keys.
+iStream is a Server-Client Java project that uses a secure connection TLS/SSL with encryption keys.
 The application allows the client to select a video from the Server's Catalog and stream it directly without downloading the video.
 The client features adaptive streaming, video clipping and more.

 ### It implements: